ronnie-rios/jest-prac/testing.md

 - write separate tests for your backend and your frontend, each would be independent

 - do test your client-side reaction to different responses & errors

+### a good test
+- arrange - act - assert
+- only test **one** thing
+- focus on the essecnce of a test when arranging
+- keep your number of assertions `expect()` **low**, too many assertions leads to not testing one thing, should generally only test one thing

+### what is one thing?
+- one thing means one feature, like a validate input, or transforming data
+- even for validation, like checking if the input field is empty should be different from a test that would test to make sure the input has certain length
+- as long as it relates to what is described in the `it()` block